Quantum Boltzmann dynamics and bosonized particle-hole interactions in fermion gases: Tool Box II: Excitation Estimates

 \section{Tool Box II: Excitation Estimates}

 In Section \ref{section preliminaries} we introduced the two following observables:

-corresponding to the the Number Operator and Surface-Localized Number Operator, respectively.
-The main purpose of this section is to prove estimates that control the growth-in-time of the expectation of $\N$ and $\N_\S$ with respect to the interaction dynamics $(\nu_t)_{t\in\R }$, defined in \eqref{interaction dynamics}.
-These estimates are precisely stated in the following two propositions, which we prove in the reminder of this section.
+The main purpose of this section is to prove estimates that control the {\blu growth in time} of the expectation of $\N$ and $\N_\S$ with respect to the interaction dynamics $(\nu_t)_{t\in\R }$, defined in \eqref{interaction dynamics}.
+These estimates are precisely stated in the following two propositions, which we prove in the {\blu remainder} of this section.

 \begin{proposition} Let $( \nu_t)_{t \in \R}$ solve the interaction dynamics defined in \eqref{interaction dynamics}, with initial data $\nu_0 \equiv \nu$ satisfying Condition \ref{condition initial data}.
 Assume that $n = \nu(\N) \geq 1 $.
 Then, for all $ \ell \in \mathbb N$ there exists a constant $C> 0 $ such that